saadmoinkhan/disease_prediction/README.md

 The new values of the patient will then go in to the model and then it will predict whether they have the chance of heart disease or not.

-This model can be implemeented to any other health issue with a few tweaks.
+This model can be implemented to any other health issue with a few tweaks.